 Sport has been central to the Eton curriculum for some time – the first ever recorded inter-school fixture is an Eton v Westminster cricket match in 1796, amateur rowing was established here and the Eton House Field Game trophy is even older than the FA Cup.
 In the 21st century we provide organised sport on six afternoons per week.
 The sports programme is designed to encourage a rich and diverse experience for boys.
-Opportunity is key: boys play for school teams and in House competitions for major sports teams including rugby, hockey and cricket, as well as a broad array of other sports such as fencing, squash, rackets, martial arts and water polo.
+Opportunity is key: boys play for school teams and in House competitions for major sports teams including rugby, hockey, rowing and cricket, as well as a broad array of other sports such as fencing, squash, rackets, martial arts and water polo.
 Most Masters enjoy coaching sports teams and we also employ many coaches whose sole role is to concentrate on one particular sport to offer specialist coaching to boys or support other staff.

 Whilst boys enjoy playing sports in their own right, the process of engaging in sport at Eton also embodies many qualities promoted by the College.
 Learning to win and lose; to lead and be led; to push oneself to, and perhaps beyond, one’s perceived limits; to think as part of a team; to know when to strive for more and when to acknowledge defeat – these are all part of learning to be human.
-Consequently, Eton aims to give every boy the chance to benefit from learning through sport by playing, improving and enjoying the sport of his choice.
+Consequently, Eton aims to give every boy the chance to benefit from learning through sport by playing, improving and enjoying the sport of their choice.

 Due to the plethora of extracurricular opportunities at hand, I was keen to try my hand at things I’d never done before such as playing the Field Game, a sport which combines elements of football and rugby.Josh

 Representing Eton and your House